PuneetGopinath/Sanitizers/docs/FUNCTIONS.md

     public function HTML($text, $tags="<b><i><em><p><a><br>")

 Cleans html code given by users.<br>
-And returns the sanitized html code
+And returns the sanitized html code.

 **Note:** It will remove any attribute starting with on or xmlns.